Siena Named Top 150 Firms in the Nation!

-Our exclusive interview with Stephen Hicks, upon Siena Investments' selection as a Top 150 Firm in the United States, conducted by Courtney Miller of Arrow Media.
+Our exclusive interview with Steve Hicks, upon Siena Investments' selection as a Top 150 Firm in the United States, conducted by Courtney Miller of Arrow Media.

 Q. Good Morning, Mr. Hicks.
 So, when you and Mr. Millbrook started Siena Investments approximately 15 years ago, did you ever imagine that your firm would be recognized as one of the top 150 CPA Investment firms in the United States?

 A. I did not, actually.
 I have a very successful uncle who always told me that there are plenty of lawyers and doctors out there (actually over a million in each profession today) but only few are recognized in their communities as the cream of the crop.
 He was correct, as I either know of or know those professionals who are the best in Mid-Michigan.
 They are a select few, that’s for sure.
 I was just hoping to be so recognized in our community.
 What I never imagined is that we would be recognized as one of the top firms in the entire country, with clients spread throughout many states and Canada.
 That is beyond any professional’s wildest expectations.
 We are truly fortunate.